-Jurgen Schulz imported the first and only Savannas directly to the USA from South Africa.
+Jurgen Schulz imported the first and only live Savannas directly to the USA from South Africa.
 These were direct purchases at DSU Cilliers farm.
 These Savannas were part of the famous CODI/PCI Boer goat import.
-The Boers were sold by Jurgen in 1996.
 Schulz (JCS) kept and bred the Savannas for two years before selling them in 1998 at his Kifaru dispersion sale.
-Keri-rose Consulting Inc. and DNAfrica imported frozen embryos in 2000/2001.
+Keri-rose Consulting Inc imported frozen embryos in 2000.
+Denise Peterson using DNA Africa imported frozen embryos in 2001.
 Since then, an import ban has been in place, thus preventing anymore direct South African imports.
 Ken Mincey (MGF) imported live Savannas from Australia in 2003.
-The limited genetics of the Savanna create a challenge to the breeder.
+Pictured left is Koenie Kotze', SA Savanna pioneer.

 "Creating Modern Antiques"